mydaytrip/partner-api/source/includes/day-trips-api.md

 ## Cancel Booking

 This endpoint cancels an existing day trip booking, if permitted by cancellation rules.
-If cancellation is in less than 24hours full amount is charged, otherwise it's 0.
+If cancellation is in less than 24 hours before the departure time, the full amount is charged; otherwise, it's 0.

 > To cancel a booking with reference "CB1027":